Post by Graveyardbride on Nov 18, 2016 10:56:32 GMT -5

 Maine Murders, Gallows and Ghosts

-Maine is old and there’s history everywhere – mostly good, but the wicked and terrifying is so much more interesting.
-Here we tell of spectral ships, of cursed rivers and soaring cliffs, gruesome murders and spirits that wander from their graves.
+Maine is old and there’s history everywhere – mostly good, but tales of the wicked and terrifying are much more interesting.
+Following are stories of spectral ships, cursed rivers and soaring cliffs, gruesome murders and spirits that wander from their graves.

 Early Executions.
 Back in 1831 when William Willis published his 900-page history of Portland, three men had been executed in the city.
 The first was a man named Goodwin who was accused of throwing a man overboard in Casco Bay.
 Willis wrote, “There existed some doubt of his guilt and he was reprieved three times, but was afterward executed on the 12th of November, 1772.
 A great concourse of people, excited by the novelty of the scene, was collected on the occasion, said to have been the largest ever assembled in town.”
 Mainers loved a good hanging.